Alois: The last tiger hunt

 Two dark shadows cautiously pushed their way through the grass.
 I slowly reached for my rifle.
 A third shadow appeared from the side, and then a shrill, almost human-sounding laughter broke the night silence.
 The three visitors had identified themselves.
 They were hyenas that had been attracted to the tiger’s body.

 Slowly they came closer.
 Now I could now see them clearly.
-They were slightly larger than sheepdogs, yellowish-gray in color, with black horizontal stripes, similar to those of the tiger.
+They were slightly larger than sheepdogs, yellowish-gray in colour, with black horizontal stripes, similar to those of the tiger.
 An erect mane that started between the small ears and ran down the entire back to the tail gave them an eerie appearance.

 They were now 10, 15 paces from the tiger.
 With greedy eyes they stared at the carcass; but they still did not dare to approach closer.
 It wasn’t the fear that the animal might still be alive; the smell told them it was dead and safe.
 But the hyena, despite its powerful build, despite its strong jaws that can crack a thick bone with ease, is one of the most cowardly animals there is.